mvolkmann/blog/src/alpine.md

 ### x-ignore

-The `x-ignore` attribute prevents this element and its descendants from being initialized by Alpine.
+The `x-ignore` directive prevents this element and its descendants from being initialized by Alpine.
 For example: